Asana and monday.com are some of the most popular project management tools currently available.

 - Videos with instructions, tutorials, and an overview of monday.com’s features, and

-Asana vs Monday security 1:1
+Both Asana and Monday offer adequate security

 - SOC 2 and 3,

-- GDPR, and
+- ISO, and

 To ensure you don’t lose your data, monday.com backs up user data every 5 minutes and encrypts all backups.
 They also have a disaster recovery plan they test twice a year.